-Want to crossfade between two different sounds (such as the Piano and Strings in this tutorial), or two different effects?
+Want to cross-fade between two different sounds (such as the Piano and Strings in this tutorial), or two different effects?
 It's easily accomplished with Widget Groups.
-See the Audio Tutorial in this User Guide for an example of how to do this.
+See an example of how to do this in the Configuring Audio Plugins tutorial.

 - 15. Add variations.
-Finally, add a number of variations to the rackspace, following the procedures described in step #13 of this tutorial.
+Finally, add a number of variations to the rackspace, following the procedures described earlier in this tutorial.
 For example, you might want to have one variation that provides piano sound only (with the "Strings" LED widget unlit) and another that provides both sounds (both LED widgets lit) at full volume, with a third variation that provides strings at half volume.
 Go on-experiment!
 The sheer flexibility of Gig Performer means that the sky is the limit. - 16.
 Save your work.
-Last but by no means least, be sure to save your work by going to File | Save As... and typing in a filename.
+Last but by no means least, be sure to save your work by going to File> Save As... and typing in a filename.
 The saved file, with the extension .gig, contains complete information about all rackspaces and variations.